 Why?
 Even if you have ducted or split-system air-conditioning using the De’Longhi HFX85W20C is far more economical because of two things.

 First, it creates a micro-climate zone up to 5 x 5 metres.
 That is perfect for heating say, the TV viewing area in a large open space lounge/kitchen/dining area.
 While the temperature outside that micro-climate zone may plummet to 11-15°, inside the invisible zone it is a nice 20-22°.
 And the Coanda effect (explained later) means there is no direct blast of air on your face.

 Sure you have to set it at 22-25° (max 28°) and put the fan setting on 4-5 (maximum 10) but even at this level it is not consuming the full 2000W – more around 1300-1800W and for a few hours pleasure it is worth it.
 And, you are not heating the rest of the unused area meaning big savings.

 Second, and perhaps the most underrated feature is the Eco setting which is perfect for up to large, closed-in bedroom spaces.
 We set it at 19° (ideal sleeping temperature) and fan on 1 and Eco does the rest, ever so quietly coming on occasionally to top the temperature up.
 Cost – a measly few cents for a good sleep.
-And as it is a heater it does not dry the air out
+And as it is a heater it does not dry the air out like AC can.

 What is the De’Longhi HFX85W20C air purifier heater and fan?